 Co-creation of handbooks, advisory tools, and modular training programmes for regenerative agriculture and circular nutrient management.

-• Monitoring, Reporting and Verification (MRV):
+• Monitoring, Reporting and Verification:

 Testing and validation of satellite-based monitoring systems developed by the Finnish Institute of Meteorology to assess land use changes and estimate carbon fluxes.
 In Møre og Romsdal, pilot activities will combine remote sensing with ground-based measurements to improve accuracy and comparability.